pjrt/stags/README.md

 * the single field in an implicit class/case class
   * `implicit class X(val x: Int)` <- `x` is static
   * this is done because chances are that `x` will never be accessed anywhere but this file
+* all implicit things (val, defs, class, etc)
+  * these things are rarely, if ever, accessed via their tokens

 ### Qualified tags